colinmfoster4723/The-Nominator/README.md

 To get started with The-Nominator, you will need to have admin privileges on the Discord server where you want to use the bot.
 Ensure that you give The-Nominator privledges to send messages and interact with voice channels.

 1) Invite The-Nominator to your server [Invite The-Nominator](https://discord.com/api/oauth2/authorize?client_id=1063920584632832080&permissions=274927208704&scope=bot%20applications.commands)
-2) Set a custom timer buy using the **/timer** command.
+2) Set a custom timer by using the **/timer** command.
 The default timer is 60 seconds long.
 3) Use the **/ceremony** command to allow The-Nominator to join the voice-channel you are in and start a ceremony.
 4) Use the **/end** command when you want The-Nominator to leave the voice-channel